ryantd42/NY-Legislative-Git/2023/A6836B-2023/bill.md

   May 8, 2023
   ___________

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Environmental Conservation -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+ Introduced  by  M.  of  A.  L. ROSENTHAL,  BORES, SIMON -- read once and referred to the Committee on Environmental Conservation  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  recommitted to the Committee on Environmental Conservation in accordance with Assembly Rule 3, sec.
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the environmental conservation law, in relation to wild or exotic animals

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Paragraph  e  of  subdivision 6 of section 11-0103 of the environmental conservation law, as amended by chapter 10 of the laws  of 2005, is amended to read as follows:
   e.  ["Wild  animal" shall not include "companion animal" as defined in section three hundred fifty of the agriculture and markets  law.
 Wild animal  includes,]  "WILD  ANIMAL"  MEANS  INDIGENOUS,  NON-DOMESTICATED ANIMALS NATIVE TO THE COUNTRY IN WHICH THEY LIVE.
 "EXOTIC ANIMAL"  MEANS A  WILD  ANIMAL  WITH AN ORIGIN OF A DIFFERENT CONTINENT.
 THE TERMS WILD ANIMAL AND EXOTIC ANIMAL SHALL NOT INCLUDE "COMPANION ANIMAL" AS DEFINED IN SECTION THREE HUNDRED FIFTY OF THE AGRICULTURE AND MARKETS LAW.
 WILD ANIMALS  AND  EXOTIC ANIMALS INCLUDE and [is] ARE limited to, any or all of the following orders [and], families, AND GENERA:
   (1) Nonhuman primates and prosimians,
-  (2) Felidae and all hybrids thereof, with the exception of the species Felis  catus (domesticated and feral cats, which shall mean domesticated cats that were formerly owned and that have been abandoned and that  are no  longer socialized, as well as offspring of such cats) and hybrids of Felis catus that are registered by the American Cat Fanciers Association or the International Cat Association provided that such cats be  without any wild felid parentage for a minimum of five generations, (3)  Canidae (with the exception of domesticated dogs and captive bred fennec foxes (vulpes zerda)),
+  (2) Felidae and all hybrids thereof, with the exception of the species Felis catus (domesticated and feral cats, which shall mean  domesticated cats  that were formerly owned and that have been abandoned and that are no longer socialized, as well as offspring of such cats) and hybrids  of Felis catus that are registered by the American Cat Fanciers Association or  the International Cat Association provided that such cats be without any wild felid parentage for a minimum of five generations,

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10398-10-4
+ A. 6836--B  2

+  (3) Canidae (with the exception of domesticated dogs and captive  bred fennec foxes (vulpes zerda)),
   (4) Ursidae,

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10398-08-3
- A. 6836--A  2

   (5)  All  reptiles that are venomous by nature, pursuant to department regulation, and the following species and orders: Burmese Python (Python
  m. bivittatus), Reticulated Python (Python  reticulatus),  African  Rock Python  (Python  sabae),  Green  Anaconda  (Eunectes  maurinus),  Yellow Anaconda (Eunectes  notaeus),  Australian  Amethystine  Python  (Morelia amethistina  and  Morelia  kinghorni),  Indian  Python (Python molurus), Asiatic (water) Monitor (Varanus salvator), Nile Monitor (Varanus  nilo- citus), White Throat Monitor (Varanus albigularis), Black Throat Monitor (Varanus albigularis ionides) and Crocodile Monitor (Varanus salvadori), Komodo Dragon (Varanus komodensis) and any hybrid thereof, (6) Crocodylia,
   (7)  MACROPODIDAE  INCLUDING  BUT NOT LIMITED TO KANGAROOS, WALLABIES, TREE-KANGAROOS, WALLAROOS, PADEMELONS AND QUOKKAS, (8) CETACEA (INCLUDING WHALES AND DOLPHINS),
   (9) ELEPHANTIDAE (ELEPHANTS),